-Only one thing bothers me about this study.
+One thing bothers me about the wording of this.
 The researchers comment that, “When third trimester testing confirmed that the fetus was RHD negative, women were allowed to opt out of receiving anti-RhD immunoglobulin if they requested to do so as the reliability of testing at this gestation is proved.”
 (Chitty et al 2014).

 Objectives To assess the accuracy of fetal RHD genotyping using cell-free fetal DNA in maternal plasma at different gestational ages.